hazelcast/hazelcast-code-samples/enterprise/user-code-namespaces/README.md

 **Member code walkthrough:**

-- Enables user code deployment feature on Config.
+- Enables user code namespaces feature on Config.
 - Creates a new `UserCodeNamespaceConfig` with name `ucn1` and adds the external JAR URL.
 - Adds the `UserCodeNamespaceConfig` to the `Config`.
 - Creates a `MapConfig` referencing the namespace `ucn1`.